-In addition, 4 images on photographic paper mounted on aluminum (110 x 165 cm) and a print on canvas measuring (approx. 110 x 340 cm)
+In addition, 4 images on photographic paper mounted on aluminum (110 x 165 cm) and 1 print on canvas ( 110 x 340 cm)

 In the 4 animated or processed film-projects on the DVD, I created soundtracks from samples of my own voice and instruments I don’t know how to play.
 This was a first for me.

-In 1999 I spent the evenings of the summer and winter solstices and also the autumn and spring equinoxes, filming myself worshipping streetlights.
-Artificial lightsources illuminating the darkness.
+In 1999 I spent the evenings of the summer and winter solstices along with the autumn and spring equinoxes, worshipping street-lights.
+Artificial sources of light, illuminating the darkness.

-8mm film footage and Betacam video-tape.
-The title stems from trying to make meaning out of shadows filmed on the walls of the Ris Church and at the Riis Gallery in Oslo, which are parts of this piece.
+8mm film footage and some Betacam-tape.
+The title stems from trying to induce meaning, amongst others, into shadows filmed on the walls of the Ris Church and at the Riis Gallery in Oslo, which were part of this piece.

-Fragmented and “coded” messages projected on a duplicate scenery of land, sea and sky.
+Fragmented, “coded”, messages projected onto a duplicate scenery of land, sea and sky.

 This was a one-screen, “diptych” version, of The Sea project

 ( another version of this, with the music of Jøkleba, on this page )